deepakmallah/nearby-event/README.md

-# Find events happening in your vicinity
+# Find Events happening in your vicinity
 Events can be searched by updating the fields in the top.

-_**please Note**: Image url should be open. or else below given image urls can be use for testing_

 **Steps** <br />
 1. Set environment variable for API hostname i.e `HOST_URL`. for e.g `export HOST_URL="http://127.0.0.1:3000"`